anewman15/ruby-tic-tac-toe/README.md

 ### Usage
 1. Run bin/main.rb in your terminal to start the game!
 2. The map of the Tic Tac Toe board is shown with cell numbers.
-3. When prompted, enter the names of Player1 and Player2.
+3. When prompted, enter the names of Player 1 and Player 2.
 4. Player 1 will be assigned the "X".
 And Player 2 will be assigned "O".
 5. Player 1 will start the game.
 6. Player 1 will enter the cell number where s\he wants to place "X".
 Then the turn will move to Player 2.